 US Highway 101 is one of only two north-south transportation routes between Los Angeles and San Francisco within the State of California.
 Transportation of commuters and goods and services, including Central Coast agricultural crops, are essential to the overall economic health and vitality of the State.
 When Interstate 5 is closed, due to accident, fire or snow, all north-south traffic is diverted to the US 101.
 It is designated as a State Focus Route and High Emphasis Route.
 The total estimated cost of the project is \$425 million.
-The project will be funded by \$140 million from Measure A, the local transportation sales tax, and \$285 million in State and Federal funding.
+The project will be funded by \$140 million from Measure A, the local transportation sales tax, and \$285 million in State and Federal Funding.

+The total estimated cost of all 5 of the segments of the 101 HOV Project is approximately \$700 million.
+The 101 HOV project will be funded by leveraging \$140 million from Measure A, the local transportation sales tax.
+To date SBCAG and Caltrans have received \$394 million in state funds currently allocated by the California Transportation Commission.
+The remaining funding will also be filled with state or federal discretionary transportation funds.

+Scott McGolpin, Director - Public Works Department, (805)568-3010

+Marji Kirn, Executive Director, SB County Association of Government, (805)961-8908

-Scott McGolpin, Director - Public Works Department, (805)568-3010 Dennis Bozanich, Deputy County Executive Officer, County Executive Office, (805)568-3400 Formatted: Normal, Justified, Right: -0.1"
+Dennis Bozanich, Deputy County Executive Officer, County Executive Office, (805)568-3400